Posted On: November 13, 2025

 After you pass the exam, you'll submit an application to your state's appraisal board.
 Upon approval, you'll be qualified to begin working as a Licensed Residential Appraiser.

-Step 7: Gain Experience and Keep Learning
+Step 7: Gain Experience and Continue Learning

 Appraisals earn the designation of "complex" when the property is atypical in some way.
 For example, the property may be atypical for its area, unique in architectural style, historic, or luxury property.
 The form of ownership and the market conditions can also make an appraisal complex.

-Eventually, you may want to level up to a Certified Residential Appraiser so you can appraise any type of 1- to 4-unit residence.
-Or you can become a Certified General Appraiser for even broader options.
+Eventually, you may want to level up to a Certified Residential Appraiser so you can appraise any type of 1- to 4-unit residence, or you can become a Certified General Appraiser for even broader options.

-These certifications require more education and training, but they can open up doors and increase your income.
+These certifications require more continuing education and training, but they can open up doors and increase your income.
 State requirements vary for advancement, but you can find the national minimums on the AQB's website.

-©2023 360training Privacy Policy | Terms and Conditions | Refunds
+©2026 360training | Privacy Policy | Terms of Use